I was born with a name that lacks meaning.

-But I wasn’t born in a country where an urgency is placed on names, like in some cultures.
-I didn’t grow up feeling like I had to carry a burden handed down from my father’s father’s father, or risk tarnishing something immensely meaningful.
+But I wasn’t born in a country where an urgency is placed on names, like it is in some cultures.
+I didn’t grow up feeling like I had to carry a burden handed down from my father’s father’s father, or risk tarnishing something meaningful.
 For a person in a country where aristocracy isn’t really a thing (unless you’re a Bush or a Kennedy), my name lacks responsibility.
 I like that.

 It means I have the ability to imbue my name with any meaning I want.
 It could become a name aligned with infamy, or a name remembered for great contribution.
 It could be a standard that I proudly fly, or a mask I hide behind.
 A name is a title without definition, and I have the opportunity to choose what mine will say.

 To do so, of course, I’ll need to live.
 I’ll need to get out into the world and do things, lest some other Colin Wright should get there before me.
 Set a definition in stone that cannot be altered.